dawe3799/dawe3799/README.md

 # My Interests

-### 👀 I’m interested in DevOps Engineering, Software Development and Software Testing in an Agile environment
+### 👀 I’m interested in DevOps Engineering, Clouding Computing, Software Development and Software Testing in an Agile environment

 ---
 # Skills